Unearthed and Untold: The Path to Pet Sematary (2017)

 Case in point: the duo openly admits that their status as average Joes didn’t exactly put them in the best position to contact anyone involved with the film (much less the on-screen talent), so it’s doubly impressive that they’ve managed to corral just about everyone you’d expect to hear from for this (though King himself is a notable—if not understandable—omission).
 Director Mary Lambert headlines a roster that includes just about every actor, from its biggest stars (Dale Midkiff, Denise Crosby, Miko Hughes, Blaze & Beau Berdahl) to its supporting talent (Brad Greenquist, Susan Blommaert, Andrew Hubastek), plus the bit roles that were filled out by local folks (such as the truck driver from the film’s most infamous scene).
 Several crew members appear, like DP Bill Stein (who claims to have sworn of horror movies after lensing Friday the 13th Part 2 but was drawn in by this film’s aim to be different from the era’s slasher output), composer Elliot Goldenthal, multiple effects artists, and casting agent Fern Champion.
 Hell, even Heather Langenkamp makes an appearance on account of being engaged to effects guru David Anderson, not to mention Marky Ramone, who offers a quick anecdote about King’s personal request for the Queens punk quartet to write a song for the film.

-Over the course of 97 sprawling minutes, these contributors—and much more—paint an amenable portrait of Pet Sematary’s production, one that takes audiences through its journey from page to screen.
+Over the course of 97 sprawling minutes, these contributors—and many more—paint an amenable portrait of Pet Sematary’s production, one that takes audiences through its journey from page to screen.
 It’s a familiar structure, one that begins with the infamous story about how King hatched a tale that disturbed even him, so much so that it was shelved for a couple of years since he assumed no one would willingly pay to read such a fucked-up novel.
 Tracing its journey to the screen becomes a bit more of a non-linear affair, as Unearthed and Untold becomes a grabbag of various anecdotes, trivia (like the well-known nugget that Romero would have directed if he hadn’t already been attached to Monkey Shines), and even a tribute to the late Fred Gwynne.
 Campopiano and White sometimes appear alongside other horror fans (like Sean Clark), but, for the most part, they stay out of the way and cede the floor to the folks who were actually involved with the movie.
 They’re careful to hit all of the expected highlights, specifically the film’s most infamous—and traumatic—moments, like the aforementioned truck accident, Pascow’s gruesome appearance, the climactic freak-out with zombie Gage, and, of course, fucking Zelda.

 One of the shrewdest moves is to take advantage of the almost familial, small-town vibe of the original production, which allows them to capture the infectious and cozy nature of making the film on location.
 King himself mandated that Pet Sematary be shot in his home state, something that’s still appreciated to this day since the production boosted the economy and provided locals with fond memories and notoriety.
 As such, Unearth and Untold is able to retrace the production’s steps back to these towns, giving viewers a glimpse of the actual locations and a better understanding of what goes into this particular kind of shoot.
 Seemingly simple stuff—like acquiring the houses that would serve as the Creed and Candall abodes—was more elaborate than you’d imagine, as it relied on actual homeowners letting the production borrow their homes for weeks.
 More than anything, you come to appreciate the locals’ cooperation, which extends all the way to this documentary, as those same homeowners appear here to offer their unique recollections of the shoot.